open-telemetry/opentelemetry-specification/specification/api-metrics-user.md

 `Add()`, `Set()`, and `Record()` method for submitting individual metric events.

-### Interaction with distrubuted correlation context
+### Interaction with distributed correlation context

 The `LabelSet` type introduced above applies strictly to "local" labels, meaning provided in a call to `meter.Labels(...)`.
 The